Brandolini's law: Mitigation

-Other techniques for increasing the effectiveness of retracting misinformation include: preexposure warnings, repeated retractions, and providing an alternative narrative.
+Other techniques for increasing the effectiveness of retracting misinformation include: pre-exposure warnings, repeated retractions, and providing an alternative narrative.

 Similar concepts

-The adage, "A lie can travel halfway around the world before the truth can get its boots on", has taken various forms since as early as 1710.
+In a 1710 article in The Examiner, Jonathan Swift said:

 Falsehood flies, and truth comes limping after it; so that when men come to be undeceived, it is too late, the jest is over, and the tale has had its effect: like a man who has thought of a good repartee, when the discourse is changed, or the company parted; or, like a physician, who has found out an infallible medicine, after the patient is dead.